 The average blepharoplasty procedure can take anywhere between 1 to 3 hours, depending on the overall scope of the treatment and if any additional treatments are added to the treatment plan.
 Patients can expect common post-surgery side-effects after the procedure, which may include bruising and swelling.
-This swelling and bruising usually dissipates within 1 to 2 weeks.
-Please note that side-effects can also be subject to how much skin was removed during the procedure.
+This swelling and bruising usually dissipate within 1 to 2 weeks.
+Please note that side effects can also be subject to how much skin was removed during the procedure.
 To remove excess skin, the surgeon could implement a certain technique that could increase recovery time.

 Is Blepharoplasty Executed With A Laser?

 Blepharoplasty can be executed with both scalpel and laser.
 When blepharoplasty is executed with a laser, the surgeon may combine blepharoplasty with laser eyelid rejuvenation.
 Laser eyelid rejuvenation and blepharoplasty can be executed at the same time, subsequently giving the patient a more noticeable result.

 Why Is An Erbium Laser Used During Eyelid Surgery?